TIPS: Packing & Other Stuff

 International charges can be exhorbitant, whether you are phoning home, texting or emailing, and especially if you are surfing.
 But if making sure your phone has been ‘unlocked’ and has the correct SIM cards that work in different countries is too confusing, there are international phone and data plans that you can buy from your home carrier, so you should check with them first to see if the price makes sense for you.

 But for those who are willing to do a little research, there are also many other service providers that offer plans that are flexible and even cheaper than your local provider.
-We’ve used one to travel throughout the States and found it to be an easy and seamless process that gave us the freedom to talk, text and surf to our hearts’ content for a very reasonable fee.
+We’ve used a RoamMobility SIM card to travel throughout the States and found it to be an easy and seamless process that gave us the freedom to talk, text and surf to our hearts’ content for a very reasonable fee.
 And we’ve used an international SIM card from TravelSim to travel in Europe that was affordable and easy to activate.

 If none of these options appeal to you, my best advice is to be a WiFi bloodhound, and only connect when you’re doing it on someone else’s dime.
 Many hotels offer free WiFi, and although it may not be blazing fast, it’s a much better alternative to getting sticker shock from your cellphone bill when you get home.
 Plus there are always internet cafes that still cost a fraction compared to full plans.